Forrest Turner: Life as a community citizen

 Turner opened a dental laboratory business in Jonesboro (Clayton County), Georgia, and gained a reputation for providing dentures free or "at cost" for people who could not afford them.

 He also signed personal custody for "hundreds of parolees, of whom only a handful had to go back to jail."

 When a detective who had arrested him several times died, Turner served as a pallbearer.

 In 1970, Turner was arrested for practicing dentistry without a license, and the case concluded in January 1971 with a guilty verdict, fining him $500., and restricting him from doing dental work for a year.
 Later, Turner gave his explanation of the case to a friendly newspaper columnist.
 Regarding the license issue, he told the columnist that he, himself, had advocated licensing of dental laboratories "so old people and poor people can get their false teeth made less expensively," but because of his advocacy, dentists were "out to get him."
 He was arrested after had made teeth for a man who turned out to be a Georgia Bureau of Investigation informant.
 There were also claims that investigators had found drugs.
 Regarding this, he told the columnist, "It's been embarrassing.
 One of the papers said I was arrested with some drugs.
 It was some old Novocain that came in a dentist's bag a friend gave me some time ago.
 But it sounded like I was a pusher or something, and I've felt bad because I do a lot of work with young kids and I keep expecting one of them to come up with something like, 'Daddy-o, what are you on?'"

 Turner ran two times for the office of representative in the Georgia legislature.
 He lost both times.

-He died on January 5, 2001, and state notables, including former Governor Lester Maddox, attended his funeral.
+He died in Snellville, Georgia, on January 5, 2001, and state notables, including former Governor Lester Maddox, attended his funeral.